FaolanH/pands-weekly-tasks/README.md

 ----------
 ### Week Three: Accounts

-#### This task required the user to input their 10 digit account number, but have the first six digits censored with Xs for security purposes in the output.
+#### This task required the user to input their 10 digit account number with the first six digits censored with Xs for security purposes in the output.

 #### Example Output:
 #### Please input your 10 digit account number: 1234567890